Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Structures of the Optimal Representation

 \subsection{Fully-Optimized Representation}

-Although intractable analytically, $\Rcal^{\mathsf{avg}}$ can be optimized using backpropagation (see \Cref{app:obtainfully}).
+Now we would like to lift the assumption \eqref{matchbase} of aligned eigenvectors.
+Although intractable analytically in this case, $\Rcal^{\mathsf{avg}}$ can be optimized using backpropagation (see \Cref{app:obtainfully}).
 Many of the observations from \Cref{sectionSO} carry over to this case in \Cref{heat}, through a combination of eigenvector alignment and spectrum adjustment.
-By changing $q$, which plays the role of $h_1$ when all of $\Bhat$ is optimized, we can transition between the hard- and soft-selection regimes.
+By changing $q$, we can transition between the hard- and soft-selection regimes.
 Similarly, by adjusting the SNR, we can change the relative contributions of $\mathcal{V}$ and $\mathfrak{B}^\mathsf{avg}$ to the risk (see Eq.~\eqref{avgg}).
-When the SNR is high, $\mathfrak{B}^\mathsf{avg}$ dominates $\mathcal{A}_1$, and vice versa.
+When the SNR is high, $\mathfrak{B}^\mathsf{avg}$ dominates $\mathcal{V}$, and vice versa.

-In the high-SNR, hard-selection regime $\Bhat$'s top-$q$ eigenvectors align with top eigenvectors of $\BBstar$ to minimize bias (see Eq.~\eqref{PCRest}).
-The remaining eigenvectors have a sharp transition to no alignment with $\BBstar$ and show an inverse relationship with those of $\Sigmabf$, as expected from \Cref{thm2}.
-In the low-SNR, hard-selection regime, the alignment to the bottom eigenvectors of $\Sigmabf$ is even more pronounced and dominates the alignment to $\BBstar$ even for the top eigenvectors.
-The low-SNR, soft-selection regime is similar to the low-SNR, hard selection regime as the alignment to the bottom eigenvectors of $\Sigmabf$ dominates and is unaffected by soft vs hard selection.
-Finally, in the high-SNR, soft-selection regime alignment to $\BBstar$ is again dominant.
+In the high-SNR regime, the bias component \(\mathfrak{B}^\mathsf{avg}\) dominates.
+Here, \(\Bhat\)'s top-\(q\) eigenvectors align with the leading eigenvectors of \(\BBstar\) to minimize bias, corresponding to the feature selection phenomenon predicted in \Cref{thm2}.
+At the same time, there is a pronounced alignment with the bottom eigenvectors of \(\Sigmabf\) beyond the \(q\)th eigenvector, reflecting the impact of the \(\mathcal{V}\) component.
+In the hard selection regime (with \(q=50\)), a clear spectral gap is present at \(q=50\), along with a sharp transition in the alignment pattern before and after the \(q\)th eigenvector.
+In contrast, the soft selection regime (with \(q=150\)) does not have a spectral gap and transition in eigenvector alignment pattern is less sharp.
+This behavior aligns with the hard and soft-selection phase transition predicted in \Cref{thm2}.
+In the low-SNR regime, the \(\mathcal{V}\) component becomes dominant.
+As a result, we observe a reverse alignment pattern with eigenvectors of \(\Sigmabf\), as expected from \Cref{thm2}.